-With the number of computer networks doubling every five years, the job demand for IT workers continues to shoot up for this high paid career.
+With the number of computer networks doubling every 5 years, the job demand for Information Technology workers continues to shoot up for this high paid career.
 If you qualify you can use the grant to get the certifications the employers we work with are looking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
 WIOA provides free training grants to aid workers get trained, certified and placed in high demand careers such as IT, cyber-security, business analysis, project management and more.
 The idea is that there are careers in which there are not enough certified workers and there are declining careers in which there are too many people.
 The Workforce Innovation and Opportunity Act (WIOA) tries to fix this problem by providing free funding for job training in high demand fields to those who are eligible for this grant.
 This training is designed to make your skills marketable so you can get a job and return to the workforce.
 This is a grant, not a loan.
 If you are eligible, everything is included, even the exam.
 The amounts vary by county but can be as high as $10,000 in some areas.